The PDSA Animal Wellbeing (PAW) Report is the UK's largest annual assessment of pet wellbeing.

 A nation of animal lovers

 Pet owners need support, and the PAW Report highlights the areas that need to be targeted to drive positive change.
-It is essential that we continue to work towards understanding and overcoming the barriers owners have to providing the care that pets require, and helping them learn about how to take care of their pets, especially at a time with so many competing voices.
+It’s essential that we continue to work towards understanding and overcoming the barriers owners have to providing the care that pets require, and helping them learn about how to take care of their pets, especially at a time with so many competing voices.
 The veterinary profession and the wider animal welfare community have a vital role to play in using both empathy and evidence-based information to guide owners to help them improve their pet’s wellbeing.

 Working with pet owners, the veterinary profession and fellow animal welfare organisations, together we can make a better life for all our pets.